corpserot/luanti_lsp_definitions/README.md

 (by @corpserot) Well, there's a couple of reasons:
 1. first and foremost that project uses an unreliable method to extract information from `lua_api.md` using TCL (seriously??)
 2. @fgaz is very inactive in updating the definition files (check commits since project inception).
 It's very incomplete.
 3. It uses EUPL license, which overcomplicates matters as it resembles closer to AGPLv3.0 than LGPLv2.1.
-Yet, it won't deter people that is already set on violating FOSS licenses.
+Yet, it won't deter people that are already set on violating FOSS licenses.
 We don't use any definitions from that project, obviously.
 4. I don't think @fgaz actually uses the definitions themself (dogfooding).